HotelASP/RT/README.md

 ## Tips

-- Use `--show-only-open` to focus terminal output on open services while still logging closed ports to disk.
+- Use `--show-only-open` to focus terminal output on open services.
+When CSV/JSON artifacts are requested the files still capture closed and filtered results unless you also pass `--show-closed-terminal-only`.
 - Combine `--top-ports` with `--fast` for rapid reconnaissance on well-known services.
 - When writing to directories such as `Logs/`, ensure they exist beforehand: `mkdir -p Logs`.